-- (f) Property and equipment-Furniture, equipment and leasehold improvements purchased with a cost of \$5,000 or more are capitalized and depreciated over their estimated useful lives, generally five years using the straight-line method.
-Depreciation expense was \$479 and \$719 for the years ended June 30, 2018 and 2017, respectively. - (g) Income taxes-UFICO is generally exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
+(f) Property and equipment-Furniture, equipment and leasehold improvements purchased with a cost of \$5,000 or more and software with a cost of \$20,000 or more are capitalized and depreciated over their estimated useful lives, generally five years using the straight-line method.
+Assets are not depreciated until they are placed in service.
+There was no depreciation expense for the year ended June 30, 2019.
+Depreciation expense was \$479 for the year ended June 30, 2018.

+(g) Income taxes-UFICO is generally exempt from Federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Therefore, no provision for income taxes has been made in the accompanying financial statements.

 Management considers the likelihood of changes by taxing authorities in its filed income tax returns and recognizes a liability for or discloses potential significant changes that management believes are more likely than not to occur, including changes to UFICO's status as a not-for-profit entity.
-Management believes the Organization met the requirements to maintain its tax-exempt status and has no income subject to unrelated business income tax, therefore no provision for income taxes has been provided in these financial statements.
+Management believes the organization met the requirements to maintain its tax-exempt status and has no income subject to unrelated business income tax, therefore no provision for income taxes has been provided in these financial statements.
 UFICO's income tax returns for the past three years are subject to examination by tax authorities, and may change upon examination.

-- (h) Classification of Revenues-UFICO classifies its revenues as operating or nonoperating according to the following criteria: - Operating Revenues-Include activities that have the characteristics of exchange transactions, such as royalty and licensing fees. - Nonoperating Revenues-Include activities that have characteristics of nonexchange transactions, such as investment income. - (i) Net position-Net position may be classified and displayed in three components: - Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any debt that is attributable to those assets - Restricted consists of assets that have constraints placed upon their use either by external donors or creditors or through laws, regulations or constraints imposed by law through constitutional provisions or enabling legislation, reduced by any liabilities to be paid from these assets.
+(h) Classification of revenues-UFICO classifies its revenues as operating or non-operating according to the following criteria:

+- Operating revenues-Include activities that have the characteristics of exchange transactions, such as management royalty and licensing fees. - Non-operating revenues-Include activities that have characteristics of non-exchange transactions, such as investment income. - (i) Net position-Net position may be classified and displayed in three components: - Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any debt that is attributable to those assets - Restricted consists of assets that have constraints placed upon their use either by external donors or creditors or through laws, regulations or constraints imposed by law through constitutional provisions or enabling legislation, reduced by any liabilities to be paid from these assets.
 Restricted net position consists of capital contributions received for specific future capital projects. - Unrestricted consists of assets that are available to UFICO for any legal use.

-UFICO did not have restricted assets for the years ended June 30, 2018 and 2017.
+UFICO did not have any restricted assets for the years ended June 30, 2019 and 2018.